plotly/documentation/Contributing.md

 # Contributing to Plotly's Graphing Libraries Documentation

+## Repo Overview

 Plotly welcomes contributions to its [open-source graphing libraries documentation](https://plot.ly/graphing-libraries) from its community of users.

-The `source-design-merge` branch of this repository hosts a Jekyll application hosted on GitHub Pages that serves Plotly's graphing libraries documentation.
+This repository mainly serves:

-The index page for the documentation website is located at https://plot.ly/graphing-libraries.
+- Plotly's graphing libraries documentation index page at https://plot.ly/graphing-libraries.

-### plotly.js
+- Plotly's JavaScript graphing library documentation at https://plot.ly/javascript

-Please be aware that **only the content of Plotly's JavaScript graphing library documentation** (hosted at https://plot.ly/javascript) is contained in this repository.
+    - Please be aware that **only the content of Plotly's JavaScript graphing library documentation** (hosted at https://plot.ly/javascript) is contained in this repository.
 You can find the content in the `_posts/plotly_js` directory.

-For information about editing **plotly.js** documentation [click here](https://github.com/plotly/documentation/blob/readme-updates/_posts/plotly_js/README.md).
+    - For information about editing **plotly.js** documentation [click here](https://github.com/plotly/documentation/blob/readme-updates/_posts/plotly_js/README.md).

-### plotly.py
+- Plotly's Python graphing library documentation at https://plot.ly/python

-The content for Plotly's Python graphing library documentation (hosted at https://plot.ly/python) **IS NOT** contained in this repository.
+    - The content for Plotly's Python graphing library documentation (hosted at https://plot.ly/python) **IS NOT** contained in this repository.
 It is contained in the `plotly.py` repository at https://github.com/plotly/plotly.py/tree/master/doc and is cloned into this repository at build time.

-For information about editing **plotly.py** documentation [click here](https://github.com/plotly/plotly.py/blob/master/doc/README.md).
+    - For information about editing **plotly.py** documentation [click here](https://github.com/plotly/plotly.py/blob/master/doc/README.md).

-### plotly.r
+- Plotly's R graphing library documentation at https://plot.ly/r

-The content for Plotly's R graphing library documentation (hosted at https://plot.ly/r) **IS NOT** contained in this repository.
+    - The content for Plotly's R graphing library documentation (hosted at https://plot.ly/r) **IS NOT** contained in this repository.
 It is contained in the `plotly.r-docs` repository at https://github.com/plotly/plotly.r-docs/ and is cloned into this repository at build time.

-For information about editing Plotly's **R** documentation [click here](https://github.com/plotly/plotly.r-docs/blob/master/README.md).
+    - For information about editing Plotly's **R** documentation [click here](https://github.com/plotly/plotly.r-docs/blob/master/README.md).

-**For more information about the build process, inspect the CircleCI configuration file in this repository at https://github.com/plotly/documentation/blob/source-design-merge/.circleci/config.yml.**

 ## Contribute Quickly to Plotly's JavaScript Graphing Library Documentation

-To quickly make a contribution to Plotly's JavaScript graphing libraries documentation, simply submit a pull request with the change you would like to suggest to the `source-design-merge` branch of this repository.
+To quickly make a contribution to Plotly's JavaScript graphing libraries documentation, simply submit a pull request with the change you would like to suggest.

 The easiest way to do this is to follow the `Edit this page on GitHub` link at the top right of the page you are interested in contributing to:

 ![Screen Shot 2020-01-07 at 12 45 39 PM](https://user-images.githubusercontent.com/1557650/71916356-bfe53800-314b-11ea-92b6-eb763037f6d5.png)

-**You don't have to worry about breaking the site when you submit a pull request!** This is because your change will not be merged to production immediately.
+**Note:** You don't have to worry about breaking the site when you submit a pull request!** This is because your change will not be merged to production immediately.
 A Plotly team member will first perform a code review on your pull request.

 ## How To Get The Application Working Locally